Jesse Thornburg

 Assistant Teaching Professor, CMU-Africa

-Jesse Thornburg researches microgrids and automation while teaching courses in electrical engineering and entrepreneurship.
-He enjoys mentoring students and alumni as they become tech entrepreneurs.
-His background is in entrepreneurship and product design, specifically in the automation and energy sectors.
-He is co-founder of Grid Fruit, a software company focused on automated controls, energy efficiency, and data science, where he has served as CEO and COO.
-He has more than 13 years of experience working with startup companies and early-stage entrepreneurs.
-He received two SB degrees from MIT in mechanical engineering and media.
+Jesse Thornburg researches energy applications, batteries, and electric vehicles while teaching courses in electrical engineering and entrepreneurship.
+He enjoys mentoring students and alumni to harness siloed data for research and entrepreneurship.
+His background is in tech entrepreneurship, IoT, and software design, specifically in the automation and energy sectors.
+He is co-founder of Grid Fruit, a software company that provides U.S. electrical utilities services in optimization, machine learning, and energy efficiency.
+He has more than 15 years of experience working with startup companies and early-stage entrepreneurs.
+He received two SB degrees from the Massachusetts Institute of Technology in mechanical engineering and media.

-He led power generation and water purification projects in Rwanda and DR Congo for two years before completing MS and PhD degrees at Carnegie Mellon University in electrical and computer engineering.
-He was the founding director of the WIN Center for Entrepreneurship and Head of Engineering Programs at Samarkand International University of Technology (SIUT) in Uzbekistan.
+He worked in robotics for iRobot before leading power generation and water purification projects in Rwanda and Democratic Republic of the Congo for two years.
+He then completed M.S. and Ph.D. degrees at Carnegie Mellon University in electrical and computer engineering.
+He was the head of engineering programs at Samarkand International University of Technology (SIUT) in Uzbekistan, where he was also the founding director of their WIN Center for Entrepreneurship.

 Thornburg has co-founded and worked as CEO of three companies, as well as mentoring and supporting many for-profit and non-profit ventures.
-He has served as a board member since 2020 and on Rwanda’s national investment steering committee since 2023.
+He has served as a board member since 2020 and was invited to join Rwanda’s national investment steering committee in 2023.
+In 2026, he was selected for the deep tech cohort of the MIT Kuo Sharper Center for Prosperity and Entrepreneurship.
 He loves to build multidisciplinary, international teams.
-He has authored or co-authored over 25 technical publications and is an IEEE Senior Member.
-He is also a member of the Materials Research Society and the National Postdoctoral Association.
+He has authored or co-authored over 40 technical publications and is an IEEE Senior Member.
+He is also a member of the National Postdoctoral Association.

 Ph.D., Electrical and Computer Engineering, Carnegie Mellon University